SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

  |-- BIRTHCITY: string (nullable = true)
 ```

 How many records?
-Run this:
+Use this:
 ```
 player1.count()